 The EPOP options allow for potential vesting upon a participant's qualifying retirement after March 1, 2020.
-Qualifying retirement for these purposes requires attainment of age sixty with at least ten years of service with the Company.
-Mr. Edwards is the only NEO that presently meets these requirements.
-In the event of a qualifying retirement between March 1, 2020 and March 1, 2021, 20% of the Time-Vesting Options would become vested and the Performance-Vesting Options for the then-current performance year would remain outstanding and eligible to vest based on actual performance.
-In the event of a qualifying retirement between March 1, 2021 and March 1, 2022, 40% of the Time-Vesting Options would become vested and the Performance-Vesting Options would remain outstanding and eligible to vest for an additional performance year, based on actual performance.
-For a qualifying termination after March 1, 2022, the Time-Vesting Options would become fully vested and the Performance-Vesting Options would remain outstanding and eligible to vest for the remainder of the performance period, based on actual performance.
+Qualifying retirement for these purposes requires any termination of service (other than for cause) after attainment of age sixty with at least ten years of service with the Company.
+Mr. Edwards met these requirements, and upon his termination in October 2020, 20% of his time-vesting options became vested.
+Mr. Edwards' performance-vesting options for the then-current performance year remained outstanding for 2020 but failed to vest based on actual performance.
+Mr. Drendel also had met these age and service requirements upon his retirement as an employee, but since he is still in service as a director, his continuous service has not ended and his EPOP options continue to vest pursuant to their terms.
+In the event of a qualifying retirement for any participant between March 1, 2021 and March 1, 2022, 40% of the time-vesting options would become vested and the performance-vesting options would remain outstanding and eligible to vest for an additional performance year, based on actual performance.
+For a qualifying termination after March 1, 2022, the time-vesting options would become fully vested and the performance-vesting options would remain outstanding and eligible to vest for the remainder of the performance period, based on actual performance.